tim0901/Dice-Roller-Calculator/README.md

 # Calculator

-The library also acts as a basic calculator, supporting addition/subtraction, multiplication/division, indices and brackets - maintaining operator priority.
+The library also acts as a basic calculator, supporting addition/subtraction, multiplication/division, indices and brackets while maintaining operator priority.
 This allows for relatively complex expressions to be evaluated:

 ```
 2(2d20kl1 + 2(4d6min5)) + (3d8)^(2+1) + 7 = 2 * (2d20kl1 (**1**, ~~3~~) + 2 * (4d6min5 (~~3~~ -> 5, **6**, 5, **6**))) + (3d8 (3, **8**, 2))^(2 + 1) + 7 = 2294